Kinney Research Program Faculty and Staff

 Email: bdb110@cinj.rutgers.edu

-Briana is a Research Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute of New Jersey.
+Briana is a Research Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute.
 As a research assistant for multiple studies, she recruits, consents patients and completes intervention related study materials.
 Her previous research experience includes breast cancer data collection with Dr. Elisa Bandera.
 Prior to this, she completed undergraduate studies in Public Health (Biology Specialty) and Spanish.
 She is currently completing her Master of Public Health (MPH) Degree with a concentration in epidemiology at the Rutgers University’s School of Public Health.
 Briana was motivated to participate in Dr. Kinney’s research because it promotes cancer prevention while focusing on cancer health disparities with racial and ethnic minorities.
 She plans to continue to combat health disparities through patient and community program development and pursuing further education and training to address cancer screening barriers in racial and ethnic minorities.

 Current projects: